via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.md

 Warning: Adding `rpi-display.dtbo` to KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD requires you to plug the 7-inch Raspberry Pi touch display to the i300A pumpkin board.
 Failing to connect it will prevent HDMI from working.
 If you only want HDMI, you should not add `rpi-display.dtbo`.

+The i300A Pumpkin also supports the AVD-TT70WS-CN-134-A touch display.
+If you wish to use it, you need to add the following to your `local.conf`:

+	KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD += " \
+		avd-tt70ws-cn-134-a.dtbo \
+	"

 ## Audio

 By default, the pumpkin board ouputs audio on the jack connector.